Ashina Xian: Life

-When his father was executed by Lai Junchen in 692, he was exiled to Yazhou.
+When Ashina Xian's father was executed by Lai Junchen in 692, he was exiled to Yazhou.
 However, he was recalled to court in 703.

-In 708, he was appointed Xingxiwang Khagan (興昔亡可汗 (The khagan who makes fallen to rise again)) by Zhongzhong.
-However, Suoge was appointed as his subordinate, who was going to appointed Shisixing Khagan (十四姓可汗 (Khagan of Fourteen Tribes)) later.
+In 708, he was appointed Xingxiwang Khagan (興昔亡可汗 (The khagan who makes fallen to rise again)) by Emperor Zhongzong of Tang.
+However, Saqal was appointed as his subordinate, who was going to be appointed Shisixing Khagan (十四姓可汗 (Khagan of Fourteen Tribes)) later.

-In 714, after the death of Suoge in the Battle of Bolchu, Xian was created Qixi (碛西) Military Commissioner and sent to Suyab to fill in the power vacuum.
+In 714, after the death of Saqal at the Battle of Bolchu, Xian was made Qixi (碛西) Military Commissioner and sent to Suyab to fill the power vacuum.

 Nevertheless, when Suluk rose to prominence, the Tang appointed Ashina Xian as the Shixing Qaghan in 716 and appointed Suluk as his deputy, to appease Suluk.
-Suluk's growing ambition over Xian's overlordship resulted in war and defeat of Xian in June and July in 717.
+Suluk's growing ambition over Xian's overlordship resulted in war and the defeat of Xian in June and July in 717.

-After defeat he left for Changan and died sometime during the Kaiyuan era.
+After his defeat he left for Chang'an and died sometime during the reign of Emperor Xuanzong.
 His successor was his son Ashina Zhen.